adrienchkirate/gaussian-curves-webapp/README.md

 # A Web Application for scientific purposes

-This application was built to improve work on Gaussian curves for a particular research subject at the [Limoges University](http://www.xlim.fr/) in France.
-However the application is flexible enough to work with gaussian curves for various purposes.The application is in French.
+This application was designed for a particular research subject at the [Limoges University](http://www.xlim.fr/) in France.
+The web application allows researchers to manipulate gaussian curves and experimental curves.
+The application is in French.
-The online app includes a sample experimental curve if you want to test the app.

 It features :
-- Integration of your experimental curves
+- Integration of experimental points
-- Addition of custom gaussian
+- Manipulation of gaussian curves
-- Dynamic change
 - Exportation of the points as a csv file
-- Calculation of the error between experimental and theorical curve
+- Calculation of the error between an experimental and a theorical curve
-- Calculation of a coefficient to reduce the error
+- A curve fitting algorithm allowing the fitting of theoretical curves to an experimental curve

 ![Capture of the app](http://adrienchkirate.com/app/hf5v2/img/capture.png)

 **[Use the application. ](http://adrienchkirate.com/app/hf5v2/)**

+## Older version

+An older version with less feature is available **[here.](http://adrienchkirate.com/app/hf5v1/)**.

 ## Init project